g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 The organization ensures that both the blue and green environments have identical copies of the database, ensuring that data consistency is maintained across both environments.

 ### Step 2: Updating the Server
-Once the resources are duplicated, the next step is to update the green environment with the new features, updates, or bug fixes.
+Once the resources are duplicated, the next step is to update the green environment with new features, updates, or bug fixes.
 This involves deploying the changes to the green environment and testing them thoroughly to ensure they work as expected.

 For example:
 The development team deploys a new version of the website with updated features, such as a redesigned checkout process, in a green environment.
 They then conduct extensive testing to verify that the new features function correctly and do not introduce any issues.